JetBrains/kotlin-web-site/pages/docs/reference/properties.md

 ## Compile-Time Constants

-Properties the value of which is known at compile time can be marked as _compile time constants_ using the *const*{: .keyword } modifier.
+If the value of a read-only property is known at the compile time, mark it as a _compile time constant_ using the *const*{: .keyword } modifier.
 Such properties need to fulfil the following requirements:

   * Top-level, or member of an [*object*{: .keyword } declaration](object-declarations.html#object-declarations) or [a *companion object*{: .keyword }](object-declarations.html#companion-objects).